This post is by Jonathan Baker, deputy director for programme policy, engagement and strategy in Defra’s future farming and countryside programme.

 Amidst a flurry of ‘end of term’ announcements, and on what could be his last day in office, Environment Secretary Michael Gove yesterday set out the government’s ambitions for the full Environment Bill.
 Read more

 We will have a new prime minister on Wednesday, almost certainly Boris Johnson, and new ministers by the end of the week.
 What should the environmental sector hope for?
 Read more

-This post is by Claire Feniuk, land use policy officer at the RSPB.
+This post is by Tom Lancaster, acting head of land use policy at the RSPB.